Support Your Brain Health – Get Your Copy of My Book,“MIND Diet For Two”

 • Loose sprouts will last about a week in the fridge.

 You can eat them raw, boiled, grilled, fried, or roasted!
-There are so many ways to enjoy Brussel sprouts and eating them raw is perfectly delicious!
-I know, we see them everywhere roasted and fried but more and more they are showing up in salads.
-So, I’m jumping on that bandwagon with my Brussel sprout salad with toasted walnuts.
+There are so many ways to enjoy Brussels sprouts, and eating them raw is perfectly delicious!
+I know we see them everywhere roasted and fried, but they are increasingly appearing in salads.
+So, I’m jumping on that bandwagon with my Brussels sprout salad with toasted walnuts.

 Slicing raw Brussel sprouts